Hospitals and practices across the country are looking for doctors, midwives, surgeons and 36 other healthcare occupations.

 An international workforce

 You won't feel out of place working in a New Zealand hospital or medical practice.
 That's because overseas-trained professionals account for 41.5 percent of our total healthcare workforce, according to a Medical Council survey.
-And of the 21,000 doctors on the New Zealand Medical Register in 2012, over 52% received their primary qualification outside New Zealand.
+Of the 14,400 doctors on the New Zealand Medical Register in 2014, over 44% received their primary qualification outside New Zealand.

 The first step is finding a job.
 Research where your skills will best fit and which employers are looking for your expertise.
 And make sure that your qualifications are recognised in New Zealand.